mParticle/docs/src/pages/integrations/taplytics/event/index.md

 title: Event
 ---

-[Taplytics](https://taplytics.com/) is an intelligent customer experience cloud specializing in turning first-time users into lifetime customers through magical moments.
+[Taplytics](https://taplytics.com/) is an A/B Testing, Feature Management and Behavioral Messaging platform that helps companies turn first-time users into lifetime customers.

-The Taplytics integration is an embedded kit integration and supports the Android, iOS, tvOS, and Web platforms.
+The Taplytics integration is an embedded kit integration and supports the Android, AndroidTV/FireTV, iOS, tvOS, and Web platforms.

 ## Prerequisites